Stroke Symptoms & Risk Factors

-Men have more strokes than women.
+Studies show that men tend to have more strokes than women.
 But, women have a risk of stroke during pregnancy and the weeks immediately after pregnancy.

 Stroke symptoms depend on what part of the brain is damaged.
 In some cases, a person may not even be aware that he or she has had a stroke.
 Usually, a SUDDEN development of one or more of the following indicates a stroke:

-- Weakness or paralysis of an arm, leg, side of the face, or any part of the body
+- Weakness or paralysis of an arm, leg, side of the face or any part of the body

-- Numbness, tingling, decreased sensation
+- Numbness, tingling or decreased sensation

 - Vision changes